 "Cash and cash equivalents" includes demand deposits at banks (recognised under "Cash") and financial instruments that are convertible to cash and have a maturity of three months or less from the date of acquisition, provided that there is no significant risk of changes in value and that they form part of the Company's usual cash management policy.
 The latter assets are included under "Cash equivalents":

 Thousands of euros

-2020 2019
+2021 2020

-Classification:

-Cash-
+Classification: Cash-

-Current accounts 50,888 31,432
+Current accounts 50,089 50,888

-50,888 31,432
+50,089 50,888

-Cash equivalents:

-Reverse repurchase agreements - 4,999

-- 4,999

-Less - Impairment losses - -
+Less- Impairment losses - -

-Net balance 50,888 36,431
+Net balance 50,089 50,888

 The carrying amount of these assets is similar to their fair value.